LiuLabUB/SAPPER/SNV-calling-AS-binding-prediction/src/README.rst

 Install
 =======

-Simply go to SNVAS source code dir then compile SNVAS and the modified fermi (https://github.com/lh3/fermi/)::
+Simply go to SAPPER source code dir then compile SAPPER and the modified fermi (https://github.com/lh3/fermi/)::

  $ make

-You will have executable binary files 'SNVAS_fermi' (our modifed 'fermi'), and 'SNVAS' in the 'bin' subdirectory.
+You will have executable binary files 'SAPPER_fermi' (our modifed 'fermi'), and 'SAPPER' in the 'bin' subdirectory.
 Now copy/move them to one of your PATH such as /usr/loca/bin::

  $ mv bin/* /usr/local/bin